 For due dates, see the class schedule page.

 Go out and walk around some area that you’re curious about.
 (Take drawing and writing implements with you.)
-Be aware of the sensory cues that the environment provides—think about what you see, hear, smell, and feel.
+Be aware of the sensory cues that the environment provides—what you see, hear, smell, and feel.

-Quickly, decide on one or two senses to record.
-Spend half an hour walking around.
-While you are still outside, make a sketch map of your path, recording the sensory information that you take in.
-You’ll want to record the rough shape of the place, and also the sensory cues that you noticed.
+Spend half an hour walking around, making a sketch map of your experience.
 This isn’t a final map, just a form of taking notes—don’t get too attached.

 Back in your workspace, think about what you experienced, and start considering ways that you might represent the sensory information.